-Conclusion to the 5-Part Test of Significance on the Endangered populations of Longnosed Bandicoots.
+4.1.1 Conclusion to the 5-Part Test of Significance on the Endangered populations of Longnosed Bandicoots

-It is not likely that the proposal will have a significant impact on the Endangered Long-nosed Bandicoot population at North Head.
+It is unlikely that the proposal will have a significant impact on the Endangered Long-nosed Bandicoot population at North Head.
 Entry into the Biodiversity Offset Scheme (BOS) and further assessment in the form of a Biodiversity Development Assessment Report (BDAR) is not considered necessary for this population.

-5.2 Manly LEP 2013 Assessment of Clause 6.5 (3) & (4), Terrestrial Biodiversity
+4.2 Manly LEP 2013 Assessment of Clause 6.5 (3) & (4), Terrestrial Biodiversity